kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/big_data/numpy/numpy.md

 Up to this point we have been concerned mainly with tools to access and operate on array data with NumPy.
 This section covers algorithms related to sorting values in NumPy arrays.
-These algorithms are a favorite topic in introductory computer sci‐ ence courses: if you’ve ever taken one, you probably have had dreams (or, depending on your temperament, nightmares) about insertion sorts, selection sorts, merge sorts, quick sorts, bubble sorts, and many, many more.
+These algorithms are a favorite topic in introductory computer science courses:

+if you’ve ever taken one, you probably have had dreams (or, depending on your temperament, nightmares) about insertion sorts, selection sorts, merge sorts, quick sorts, bubble sorts, and many, many more.
 All are means of accomplishing a similar task: sorting the values in a list or array.